gizur/trailerapp_tests/README.md

+Make sure that cordova can run the app: `cordova run ios`

 1. Start the `appium` server while in this folder (install with: `npm install -g appiium; appium`)
 2. `npm install -g mocha`
 3. `npm install`